 Finally, your administrator can feel good about the fact that this product is coming from The Art of Education.
 We are a leading source of professional development in the art education world.
 Our website is visited over one million times each month by hundreds of thousands of art teachers.
 Over 70,000 art teachers subscribe to our emails, and we serve over 1,500 graduate students each year.

-If you would like more information about Art Ed PRO or want to connect your administrator with our team, don’t hesitate to reach out to our Learning Advisors at email@example.com.
+If you would like more information about PRO Learning or want to connect your administrator with our team, don’t hesitate to reach out to our Learning Advisors at firstname.lastname@example.org.
 Our phenomenal customer service team would also be happy to help get you the information you need.
-You can call or text 515-293-4283 or email firstname.lastname@example.org.
+You can call (515) 650-3198 or email email@example.com.

 Finally, I’d like to leave you with these wise words from Simeon, “Your request is important.
 If you approach your leadership with confidence and a plan, you will have a high degree of success.
 We have over one hundred districts this year who use PRO who hadn’t heard of it a year ago to testify to that.”

-What questions do you still have about Art Ed PRO?
+What questions do you still have about PRO?

 Is there any other information we can provide to make talking to your administrator easier?